Limit regimes of ice formation in turbulent supercooled water: Conclusion

 \section{Conclusion}

-We have studied ice formation in a turbulent supercooled water column, in stationary conditions, as a balance of fluxes of heat, salinity and frazil ice.
+We have studied the process of ice formation in a turbulent, horizontally homogeneous stationary water column, as a balance of fluxes of heat, salinity and ice.
+The following are our main results.

-Our main result is a lower bound on the fraction of sensible heat flux over the total heat flux to the atmosphere.
-The bound depends solely on the assumption of supercooling decreasing steadily with depth, stationarity and presence of an ice-free region at sufficient depth in the column.
-The heat flux to the atmosphere cannot be due solely to ice production in stationary conditions; a sensible heat component must always be present, associated with salt release during freezing.
-The lower bound is an increasing function of the ratio of the rate of entrainment of ice in the column and the total ice production and of the salt restitution in freezing.
+Imposing supercooling decrease with depth has allowed us to derive lower bounds on the ratio of sensible and latent heat fluxes to the atmosphere, which contain important information on the process of ice formation in the water column.

-Under the same assumptions, we find that the melting process is slower than transport in the mechanical boundary layer at the top of the water column.
-Thus, in the presence of entrainment, a substantial amount of ice is expected at the bottom of the layer.
+The minimum sensible heat flux ranges from roughly 1/2 to a few percents of the total flux depending on the strength of ice entrainment.
+The sensible heat in excess to the lower bound may be associated with ice melting at the bottom of the layer, or with direct heat transfer to the atmosphere, depending on whether a sufficiently thick grease ice layer is present or not at the water surface.

-Focusing on some limit configurations, we have derived analytical expressions for the vertical profiles of salinity, temperature and ice concentration in the water column, disregarding fluctuations in the ice production terms.
-The analysis has been carried out under the assumption of small rise velocity of the ice crystals, but it could be generalized to account for such effect.
+In the presence of entrainment, the minimum sensible heat flux accounts for the heat from the bottom of the column required to melt the entrained ice crystals.
+The same amount of heat is released at the surface during ice formation.
+Entrained frazil ice behaves like a sort of conveyor belt for the heat, providing a contribution to the total flux, which, depending on the level of entrainment, may be comparable to the latent heat contribution from net ice production.

-We have then studied the fluctuation contribution by means of a two-dimensional Kraichnan model for the transport of the salinity, temperature and ice concentration fields.
+We have derived mean-field analytical expressions for the vertical profiles of salinity, temperature and ice concentration in the limit of low entrainment, assuming the presence of a wind-induced mechanical boundary layer at the top of the water column.

-Our analysis suggests that the fluctuation contribution to ice formation is small for all parameters of interest.
-It is of course possible that this is a bogus effect from the particular model utilized.
-A more appealing explanation is that a stationary condition, allowing mean profiles for the transported quantities to be established, lessens the role of fluctuations.
-At least limited to stationary condition, the use of simple one-dimensional models may therefore be sufficient to describe the ice dynamics in the water body, the main challenge remaining the proper modelling of processes in the immediate vicinity of the water surface.
+It appears that, except in situations in which all of the water column is well above freezing, and entrainment is so low that the entrained ice completely melts, frazil ice fluxes reaching the bottom of the mechanical turbulent layer are present.
+At the same time, supercooled conditions can be found at substantial depth in the water column, confirming observations in the laboratory \cite{ushio93}, in field campaigns \cite{ito15,skogseth09,dmitrenko10} and in numerical simulations \cite{matsumura15}.